 - Insist on thank-you notes.
-For little ones, this can be you writing the note and they drawing a picture or signing their name.
+For little ones, this can be you writing the note and them drawing a picture or signing their name.
 For older kids, carve out time for them to do this and make it personal.
 They should address it to the person and specifically thank them for the item they received.
-Teaching children to write thank you notes of gifts can be a powerful lesson.
+Teaching children to write thank-you notes of gifts can be a powerful lesson.

 - Practice saying no. Children who never hear the word “no,” never learn to have self-discipline.
 If children are granted all their heart desires they will have a hard time appreciating what they have as they learn to expect the next toy, cookie, or video game.